Conair Group: Fleet

+In addition Conair show at least one Canadair CL-215, operated by Aero-Flite, that has been retrofitted and converted into a CL-415EAF with turboprop engines.

 The Dash 8 were originally two used Bombardier Dash 8 Q400s, acquired from Scandinavian Airlines System, that were modified by the Conair Group's former division Cascade Aerospace of Abbotsford, British Columbia.
 These aircraft are set up for dual roles and were modified for the Sécurité Civile to act both as fire-fighting water bombers in fire season and as civilian or cargo transport aircraft in the off season.
 This aircraft is designated the Q400-MR (Multi Role).
 The aircraft can be reconfigured into the passenger, cargo or aerial fire control role in under three hours and can drop 10,000 Lin the tanker role.
+In recent years 14 Dash 8 Q400’s were purchased from Flybe and also converted into tankers.

 Conair also previously converted three Fokker F27 Friendship turboprops for use as air tankers.

 In January 2021, Conair announced that it had purchased 11 Q400s from defunct British airline Flybe for conversion into Q400AT and Q400MR configurations.

 Air attack

 Conair's air attack aircraft, more commonly known as "bird dogs", are aircraft that contain the pilot and Air Attack Officer.
 The bird dogs ensure the runs to be made by the laden airtankers are safe and free of obstructions.
 The crew inside the bird dog determine the run locations and drop types to be made, coordinate the aerial action with the ground crews if present and control the airspace around the fire.
 These aircraft are always used in conjunction with the airtankers.

-Former attack aircraft include the Cessna T210, Cessna Skymaster T337 and the piston 337 and Piper Aerostars, since superseded by Aero Commanders, Cessna 208 Caravans and Cessna CitationJet.
+Former attack aircraft include the Cessna T210, Cessna Skymaster T337 including the piston 337, and Piper Aerostars, since superseded by eight Aero Commander 690 (listed by Conair as Turbo Commander TC-690A), five Cessna 208 Caravan (listed by Conair as the Cessna Caravan C208B), and a single Cessna 525B Citation jet (not listed at Conair's website).